5 Things to Consider When Buying a Domain Name

 3. Guard your info

-Beyond failing to protect your personal data from public records, some registrars really sell your information to third parties like marketing associations.
-Some registrars even mine that the WHOIS database and then send false renewal invoices, getting visitors to unknowingly transfer their domains.
+Beyond failing to protect your personal data from public records, some registrars actively sell your information to third parties like marketing associations.
+Some registrars even mine the WHOIS database and then send false renewal invoices, getting visitors to unknowingly transfer their domains.
 Be certain to find a registrar that promises never to sell or misuse your client information for marketing purposes.

 4. Focus on transparency

-Look for registrars that offer transparency in their own pricing and clinics.
-By way of instance, you should be able to readily find your renewal prices, and the processes for transferring or cancelling your domain name registration.
-Some registrars offer cheap registration to your initial purchase, but then charge you flat-rate costs to renew your domain the following calendar year.
+Some registrars offer cheap registration during the initial purchase, but then charge flat-rate costs to renew your domain the following calendar year.
 They also might make it very difficult to cancel your order.
 Start looking for a registrar with upfront pricing info and terms of service to avoid surprises later on.

 5. Differentiate support from sales

-With careful study before you opt for a domain, you can side-step some unfortunate traps and make sure your domain name — and your business–are in good hands for many years to come.
+With careful study before you opt for a domain, you can side-step some unfortunate traps and make sure your domain name — and your business – are in good hands for many years to come.

 Subscribe for More Domain Buying & Selling Advice